soffes/blog/published/2009-03-13-openbeta-and-okccoco/openbeta-and-okccoco.markdown

+---
-# OpenBeta and OKCCoCo
+title: OpenBeta and OKCCoCo
+categories: life development
+---

 Tonight I went to [OpenBeta](http://openbeta.extendedbeta.com) with some friends from work.
 I met a lot of super cool people too.
-It's always cool to connect with people in person that you have only met via [Twitter](http://twitter.com/samsoffes).
+It's always cool to connect with people in person that you have only met via [Twitter](http://twitter.com/soffes).

 OpenBeta is an [unconference](http://en.wikipedia.org/wiki/Unconference) focused on web development, software development, and design.
 There were over 200 people there.
 It's awesome to have such a community here in Oklahoma City.
 I always love meeting other iPhone developers in person.
 So far, I've only met two.